Delni/mercury/README.md

 *Mercury* offer basic budget planner functionality, such as managing account, add / edit / delete operation...
 I always wanted a tool as MSMoney or [HomeBank](http://homebank.free.fr), but with improved and modern UI.
 HomeBank was the software I used to use, and many features come from there.
 This application is built on top of [Electron](electron.atom.io)

 Developped with ♥ for you

+Supported languages : `English`,`Français`
+*Send an e-mail if you want to help to translate in your language!*

 ---
 # Previews